Spectral Line Workshop

 B. Make moments (step 13)

-Load the line image cube in the viewer, go to a channel with strong absorption such as 60 and select the moments tool.
-This will present the spectral profiler.
-Draw an ellipse round the core and see the spectrum.
-Shift-click in the spectral profile tool to select the channels covering the line.
-Select the zeroth moment (total intensity).
-Note the start and stop channels (approximately) and click on Collapse.
+Load the line image cube in the viewer/CARTA, navigate to a channel with strong absorption, such as 60, and select the moments tool.
+This will display the spectral profiler.
+(Linux) Draw an ellipse around the core and observe the spectrum.
+Shift-click in the spectral profile tool to select the channels that cover the line.
+Choose the zeroth moment (total intensity).
+Note the approximate start and stop channels and click on Collapse.

 moments=[0],